 - 250 g Cod Fillets

 - 2 cloves Garlic

 - 250 g Cherry Tomatoes halved

 - 1 tsp Oregano

 - ½ cup Chicken Broth

 - Salt & Pepper

-- Season the fish with salt & pepper.
-Set aside.
+- Season fish fillets with generous amount of salt & pepper.

 - Layer the fish fillets on top.
-Cover and let it simmer for 10 minutes until fish is cooked.
-Serve immediately.
+Cover and let simmer for 15 minutes.